-The selection criteria for the choice of projects to be funded are primarily defined from a user's perspective: within the actual granting process (which is expected to take place through a sub-granting mechanism), we suggest that among alternatives, competing projects may be selected based on their support for the largest number of NGI drivers for change - to maximise and speed up the outcome for the end user.
-However, technical dependencies should be respected: the right actions in the wrong order will not yield the desired result, and may in fact achieve the opposite result.
+The selection criteria for the choice of projects to be funded from a user's perspective: within the actual granting process (which is expected to take place through a sub-granting mechanism), we suggest that among alternatives, competing projects may be selected based on their support for the largest number of drivers for change - to maximise and speed up the outcome for the end user.

-4.1.
-Selection criteria for projects
+4.1.Selection criteria for projects

-It is recommended that all call should be open for submissions of different sizes, from a large research and development topic to a small and targeted one.
+For each call, it is open to choose to reply with a large research and development topic or with a small and targeted one.
 Each project proposer gives the requested budget.